Maty Huitrón: Career

 Huitrón made her theatrical debut with the play Yo Colón, starring Mario Moreno "Cantinflas", and with which the Teatro de los Insurgentes was inaugurated on 30 April 1953.
 Although the play was not well received, that same year Maty became an icon in Mexico after she was photographed on Madero Street in Mexico City by photojournalist Nacho Lopez.

-Huitrón had a long career as an actress and would go on to star in films such as Mi papá tuvo la culpa, Mariquita de mi corazón and "El casto Susano".
-She was also known for her roles in telenovelas such as El privilegio de amar and Amor Real both produced by her daughter Carla Estrada.
+Huitrón had a long career as an actress and would go on to star in films such as My Father Was at Fault (1953), Dona Mariquita of My Heart (1953) and El casto Susano (1954).
+She was also known for her roles in telenovelas such as El privilegio de amar (1998–1999) and Amor real (2003), both produced by her daughter Carla Estrada.

 She was president of the Casa del Actor, a home for retired Mexican actors, founded by Cantinflas.

 Huitrón retired from the stage in 2014 due to health problems.

 Personal life

 Huitrón was married to journalist Carlos Silvestre Estrada Lang for 34 years until his death in 2016 at the age of 100.
 She had three children, María Mar, Rocío, and renowned telenovela producer Carla Estrada.